achasveachas/freddit-jq/README.md

 ## Usage

-This app lives at https://freddit-jq.herokuapp.com/
-To play with it in production mode, clone it down and run `rails server`, you can then play with it by visiting http://localhost:3000/ in your browser.
+This app lives at https://freddit-jq.herokuapp.com/ (for now only works on Chrome) To play with it in production mode, clone it down and run `rails server`, you can then play with it by visiting http://localhost:3000/ in your browser.

 ## Contributing